kelllyy101/clock_quest/README.md

 - Building a responsive and user-friendly web application
 - Enhancing knowledge of HTML and CSS
 - Incorporating interactive elements using JavaScript
-- Designing visually appealing clock displays
+- Designing visually appealing and clear paragraphs with little to no distractions
 - Implementing accessibility best practices

 ### User Stories

-- As a user, I want to explore various types of clocks and learn about their history and significance.
+- As a user, I want to explore various types of methods to help with my daily productivity.
-- As a user, I want to interact with the clocks and experience their unique features.
+- As a user, I want to interact with the apps and experience their unique features.
 - As a user, I want to customize the clock displays according to my preferences.
-- As a user, I want to navigate easily between different clock displays using a navigation bar.
+- As a user, I want to navigate easily between different aspects of productivity and time management.
 - As a user, I want to access additional applications related to timekeeping through provided links.
-- As a user, I want to sign up for an account to unlock additional features and receive updates.
+- As a user, I want to sign up for an account to unlock additional features and receive updates from the blog post of the owner.

 ### Site Objectives

 The main objectives of Clock Quest are as follows:

-- Showcase a diverse collection of clock displays with informative descriptions.
+- Showcase a diverse range of time management tips with informative descriptions.
-- Offer interactive functionality for select clocks, allowing users to set alarms, adjust time zones, etc.
+- Offer interactive functionality and advice, also allowing users to engage with apps.
-- Provide customization options for some clock displays to personalize the user experience.
+- Provide customization options for apps to personalize the user experience.
 - Design a visually appealing and intuitive user interface.
 - Ensure the website is accessible to users with disabilities.
+- Ensure a clear two-tone structure replicating a clock for easy legibility.

 ### Approach

 The project will be developed using the following approach:

-1. Conduct research on various types of clocks and gather relevant information.
+1. Conduct research on various types of time management and gather relevant information.
 2. Create wireframes and design mockups to plan the layout and user interface.
 3. Define a color scheme that aligns with the application's aesthetic and enhances user experience.
 4. Select typography that complements the overall design and improves readability.